Is 3.7 a good GPA? Here’s everything you need to know about colleges that accept a 3.7 GPA, how to boost your GPA, and more.

 An unweighted GPA doesn’t consider the difficulty of your classes.
 For example, getting an A or B in an AP or IB class would impact your GPA in the same way a regular course would.

 Schools that use 4.5, 5.0, or even 12.0 scales mean their students can achieve a GPA higher than 4.0.
-Classes are worth more When schools use unweighted GPA scales.
-But, we encourage you to take challenging classes as it shows colleges you’re for the rigor of college.
+Classes are worth more when schools use unweighted GPA scales.
+But we encourage you to take challenging classes, as it shows colleges you’re up for the rigor of college.

-So, how should you choose colleges for your 3.7 GPA?
+So, how should you choose colleges based on your 3.7 GPA?
 Many colleges will happily accept students with this GPA.
 Below, we’ll get into what reach, target, and safety schools you can build into your college list with a 3.7 GPA.

 Your reach schools are colleges that can be challenging to get into.
 For these colleges, a 3.7 GPA alone may not be enough to gain admission.
 Your grades and test scores are lower than the averages of their accepted students, but if you apply yourself and work hard, you have a chance at acceptance.